NikolovskiRatko/starter-architecture/infrastructure/jenkins/README.md

 ## Usage

-To actually provision a LAMP environment, run the following playbook provided in the Starter Kit ansible folder:
+To actually provision a LAMP environment, run the following playbook provided in the Starter Kit **infrastructure/jenkins** folder:
 ```shell
 ansible-playbook -i inventory starter.yml
 ```